furkancan0/event-driven-microservices-kafka-outbox/README.md

 * Inventory updates after checkout
 * Notifications or analytics after order processing

-💳 Order & Payment Flow (Resilience Priority)
-Unlike the typical asynchronous event chain, this system handles Payment in a synchronous manner for reliability and immediacy during checkout.

 ✅ Flow Summary

 1. The Order Service receives a checkout request.